foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 > Be sure to click the gear icon (:link:) and not the link itself to copy and authenticated temporary download link.
 This link will expire in 5 minutes, after which it will need to be copied again from the gear. {.is-info}

-18. Run the following commands, pasting the download url where you see `<download url>`
+18. Run the following commands, pasting the download url where you see `<download url>`.
+In most terminals, you can right click to paste the copied url.
 ```
 mkdir ~/foundry
 cd ~/foundry